mesudpasic/rabbitmq-console-chat-example/README.md

 # rabbitmq-console-chat-example
-Very simple example of using RabbitMQ for chat app
+Very simple example of using RabbitMQ for chat app using Publish/Subscribe approach.